 - Level two training is provided by the principal investigator, lab director or department supervisor and includes specific information pertinent to research groups or trade shops regarding special hazards of their work and specific protocols and procedures to be performed by the individual.

 Methods of Training

 Environmental Health and Safety provides a number of lecture based training classes periodically throughout the year.
-These classes are generally held at 6054 S. Drexel Avenue and may be scheduled to take place monthly, quarterly, or semi-annually.
+These classes are scheduled to take place quarterly..

 To register for a class:

-- Click on the course you would like to attend;
+- Click on “Register” next to the course you would like to attend;

 In addition to the lecture based training classes, Environmental Health and Safety also maintains a number of online training courses.
-These courses are available on the University's Chalk learning management system.
-To view a list of what courses are available online or to complete a course:
+These courses are available through the EHSA Training module.
+To complete an online course:

 If there are no participants registered for a class, the class will be canceled.
 All employees must be registered to be able to attend the class.
 The department is charged a penalty fee of $50.00 for "no shows".
 The penalty increases to $100.00 for "no shows" of the same training class the second time within one year.

 All employees attending training or completing an online training course shall be required to demonstrate adequate knowledge retention as shown through a learning measurement exercise.
 Employees not demonstrating adequate knowledge retention shall be retrained and retake the exercise until adequate retention is demonstrated.
 The passing criteria for the learning measurement exercise is 70 percent.

 During inspections, a representative from Environmental Health and Safety has the right to interview employees to determine the adequacy of safety training compliance.